dopt/odopt/packages/@dopt/javascript/README.md

 ## Getting started

-The Dopt JavaScript SDK offers a convenient way to accessing, update, and subscribe to objects exposed via Dopt's blocks API.
+The Dopt JavaScript SDK offers a convenient way to accessing, update, and subscribe to objects exposed via Dopt's blocks and flows APIs.
 You can use this SDK to bind user flow state (defined in Dopt) to your UI.

 The SDK lives in our open-source monorepo [odopt](https://github.com/dopt/odopt).